 When Scorecards Help Development and Testing

-Here are some potential problems that you might be struggling with that can be solved with a scorecard.
+Here are some potential problems that you might be struggling with that can be solved with a software quality scorecard.

 A scorecard can record each person’s daily plan.
 A daily scrum or stand-up meeting is not a plan.
 The true value in a plan lies in the work and thinking that created the plan.
 A plan is simply a measure of the amount and quality of thinking that produced the plan.
 Without a daily plan, you are relying on luck and fleeting good intentions to accomplish your goals.